About Us

 Annemarie Anderson – Assistant Professor of Practice and SFA Lead Oral Historian

-A Florida native, Annemarie Anderson received a master’s degree in oral history from the University of Florida in 2017, the first graduate of that program.
-She also earned her bachelor’s degree in English and history from the University of Florida.
-In 2022, she earned her MFA in Documentary Expression from the University of Mississippi.
-She is the Southern Foodways Alliance’s oral historian and travels across the South collecting stories of people who grow, cook, eat, and serve southern food.
+A Florida native, Annemarie Anderson, is the Southern Foodways Alliance’s oral historian and travels across the South collecting stories of people who grow, cook, eat, and serve southern food.

 Areas of focus: Florida history and developing a visual documentary practice

-Zaire Love – Producer/Director + Adj Asst Professor of Southern Culture + Pihakis Documentary Filmmaker (SFA)
+Zaire Love – Producer/Director + Adj Asst Professor of Southern Culture + Pihakis Doc Filmmaker (SFA)

 Zaire has been awarded honors at multiple film festivals, made history by being the first filmmaker to ever win Best Hometowner Documentary Short and Best Hometowner Narrative Short at the Indie Memphis in the same year [2023], created work for PBS, and granted the If/Then and HULU grant to produce her award-winning short documentary, SLICE, which is now a The New Yorker Documentary.
 Her work has also been featured on STARZ and Raedio.